pawnu/PythonSecurityPipeline/README.md

 sudo sh setup-ubuntu.sh
 ```
 3. Restart the Ubuntu server to finish installation
-4. Build the docker container in detatched mode and run it
+4. Build the Jenkins docker container and run it
 ```
 cd JenkinsOnDocker
 docker-compose up -d --build